 Some of the leading causes of 18-wheeler accidents in Dallas include:

 - Lack of proper training

 - Reckless or negligent driving

 - Mechanical malfunctions

 - The use of alcohol or drugs while operating a large truck

 These are just a handful of the most common causes of large truck accidents in Texas.
 With the rainy season upon us, we expect to see more accidents like the Lake Charles incident take place, unfortunately.

 If you have been involved in a large truck accident on one of Dallas’ many dangerous highways, please give Shamieh Law a call today.
-Our experienced Dallas 18-wheeler attorneys are here to help you understand your rights following this type of accident.
+Our experienced Dallas truck accident attorneys are here to help you understand your rights following this type of accident.
 We know just how devastating these accidents can be and will do everything we can to ensure you receive the compensation you deserve.